 The image shows a life-size sculptural relief depicting Parshvanatha, the 23rd Tirthankara of Jainism, carved on the interior walls of Cave – 4.

 Parshvanatha is the successor Neminatha and the predecessor of Mahavira, the most well-known and final Tirthankara.
 Historians believe that both Mahavira and Parshvanatha were historical figures.
-Born in the holy city of Varanasi, Parshvanatha lived around 877 BCE and attained Moksha on Mount Summeta in present-day Madhuban in the state of Jharkhand, India.
+Born in the holy city of Varanasi, Parshvanatha lived around 877 BCE and attained Moksha on Mount Summeta in the present-day Madhuban in the state of Jharkhand, India.

 In this relief, Parshvanatha is depicted as a